eberharf/cfl/docs/source/getting_started/SETUP.md

 ```

 You can also test the success of this step by downloading a notebook from the
-`examples` folder on GitHub, `cd`ing into the folder containing that notebook, and starting a Jupyter Notebook server:
+[`examples`](https://github.com/eberharf/cfl/tree/dev/docs/source/examples) folder on GitHub, `cd`ing into the folder containing that notebook, and starting a Jupyter Notebook server:

 ```
 jupyter notebook
 ```

-Open one the notebook.
+Open the notebook.
 Select `cfl-env` as the kernel if prompted.
 Run the first
 few code blocks in the notebook.
 If the import statements in the notebook can be
-run without errors, then setup has been successful!
+run without errors, then setup has been successful.

 ### Troubleshooting

-1. "No matching distribution found for tensorflow>=2.4.0"
+1. "`No matching distribution found for tensorflow>=2.4.0`"

-Check that you are using a version of Python that is supported by the current
+Check that the version of Python you are using is supported by the current
 version of Tensorflow
 (see https://www.tensorflow.org/install).
 If not, upgrade/downgrade your Python
 version to fit.